JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 1 = You must be root to run this script.
+- 1 = you must be root to run this script.

 ---